Prof. Carita Kvarnström, Group Leader

 Sergio Espinosa Dominguez

 Sergio is a Bioprocess Engineer and MSc. in Biotechnology from the Universidad Autónoma Metropolitana, Campus Iztapalapa, at his hometown México, Distrito Federal (Mexico City).
 In 2012 he received a scholarship from the Mexican National Council for Science and Technology (CONACyT) to perform his doctoral studies at the Group of Materials Chemistry and Chemical Analysis.
 His doctoral research focuses on Conjugated Polyelectrolytes, and his main research interests are Physical Chemistry of Surfaces, Physical Organic Chemistry, and Organic Solar Cells.

-Rahul obtained Master’s degree in Analytical Chemistry from University of Pune, India.
-He worked as a research associate in the analytical research and development department at Dr. Reddys Pharmaceutical, Hyderabad, India for the period of 15 months.
-After that, he continued working at the Central Instrumentation Facility, University of Pune, India for the period of 17 months as a Project assistant.
+Rahul obtained a Master’s degree in Analytical Chemistry from University of Pune, India.
+He worked as a research associate in the analytical research and development department at Dr. Reddys Pharmaceutical, Hyderabad, India, for 15 months.
+After that, Rahul continued working at the Central Instrumentation Facility, University of Pune, India for 17 months as a Project assistant.
 In April 2016, he joined the Materials Chemistry group as a Ph.D. student.
 His research focuses on highly doped high surface area composite materials for supercapacitors.

 Sachin completed his post-graduation (M.Sc) studies in Analytical Chemistry from the University of Mumbai (G. J college, Ratanagiri), India.
 He has joined material chemistry group as a doctoral student in 2017.
 Before joining here, he worked as a junior research fellow in the department of applied chemistry, DIAT, Pune, India, under the DST funded project.
 Here, his main research focus will be on electrochemical reduction of CO2.